ga-wdi-boston/orientation/README.md

   nvm use default
 ```

-1. Finally, use NPM to install the Node modules mentioned earlier and make them
+3.Finally, use NPM to install the Node modules mentioned earlier and make them
 available across all of our projects.

 ```bash